 Newbies and seasoned professionals alike can use this guide to get started in detailing the components of a contract of lease.
 This is the most essential legal instrument in real estate since it legally binds two or more parties, commonly known as the landlord and tenant.
 Both parties should be protected under the contract that’s why the lease agreement outlines the tenant's right to live and the landlord's authority to keep the property maintained at all times.
+That's why it's also important to also know your rental law basics.
 Here are the elements of the commercial lease contract that every condo newbie should know:

 1. Lease term

 The lease term refers to the duration of the lease and answers the questions such as:

 - Is it set to stop on a specific date or is it subject to conditions?